Controversial school voucher bill narrowly passes committee vote

 Sen. Jo Anna Dossett, D-Tulsa, questioned how the vendors or those receiving the funds would be vetted.

-Treat said the parents will hold the institutions receiving the dollars accountable.
+Treat said the parents would hold the institutions receiving the dollars accountable.

 Treat said the measure would make education more competitive.

-Sen. Marty Quinn, R-Claremore, said parents want a different choice for a variety of reasons.
+Sen. Marty Quinn, R-Claremore, said parents want different choices for a variety of reasons.
 Those reasons could be religious, a need for academic excellence, provisions for special needs or to avoid bullying, he said.

 Treat said he was open to making changes to the bill.